d-Lysergic acid diethylamide

-If you're trip sitting someone under the influence of LSD and they seem to be having a challenging time, understand that they're heavily intoxicated by the substance.
-Their perception of reality is skewed, and they might have a hard time recognizing your intentions.
-If they start saying something that rude or offensive, don't get angry at them or you risk making their state even worse.
+If you're trip sitting someone under the influence of LSD, and they seem to be having a challenging time, first understand that they're heavily intoxicated by the substance.
+Their perception of reality is extremely skewed, and as such, they might have a hard time recognizing your intentions.
+If they start saying something that is rude or offensive, don't get angry at them or you risk making their state even worse.

-If they are experiencing an uncomfortable LSD trip, change the music to something familiar or calm.
-This would preferably be something without lyrics, as the person tripping may start having delusions of reference .
+Another good advice if If they are experiencing an uncomfortable LSD trip, change the music to something familiar or calm, preferably something without lyrics.
+This is because the person tripping may start having delusions of reference .
 This means that they start believing the lyrics of the song refer to them, increasing paranoia.

 Talk with a soft and caring tone.
 If talking to doesn't offer much help, then just hold the hand of the person having the experience (Warn/ask them first!).
 This can help calm the person tripping.